Equine Science

 On our Equine Science degree you will study the reproduction, physiology, behaviour and nutrition of horses.

 We run this course in partnership with Abingdon and Witney College.
 You'll be taught at Oxford Brookes with some sessions at Witney Campus and the college's stud farm at Common Leys.
 The farm runs as a racehorse stud producing youngstock for thoroughbred sales.
-So you have the chance to gain real-life commercial experience.
-And spend time with thoroughbreds as you learn about anatomy and genetics.
+You'll have the chance to gain real-life commercial experience and spend time with thoroughbreds as you learn about anatomy and genetics.

 You'll have opportunities to publish your own research and attend relevant conferences.